ekomsSavior/OpenSesame_4flipper/README.md

  1. Open QFlipper

- 2. Click the file manager (📁 icon in QFlipper)
+ 2. Click the file manager

  3. Navigate to: